Dennis Wilshaw: International career

-Wilshaw earned 12 caps for the England, five of which were friendlies and seven were competitive fixtures.
+Wilshaw earned 12 caps for England, five of which were friendlies and seven were competitive fixtures.
 He scored twice on his debut on 10 October 1953 against Wales, in a 4–1 British Home Championship victory at Ninian Park.

 His next game was in the 1954 FIFA World Cup, where he scored a goal against the hosts Switzerland in a 2–0 win at the Wankdorf Stadium.
-He also appeared in the competition's quarter-finals, as England lost 4–2 to the Uruguayans.
+He also appeared in the competition's quarter-finals, as England lost 4–2 to Uruguay.

-His fourth cap was in the 1955 British Home Championship; he bagged four goals in a 7–2 win over Scotland at Wembley.
+His fourth cap was in the 1955 British Home Championship, in which he bagged four goals in a 7–2 win over Scotland at Wembley – this remains both the only occasion an opposing player has scored four times in a match against Scotland and the highest individual goal tally for either team in the then-annual fixture.
+It was the 18th instance of an England player scoring at least four in a match.

 After caps against France, Spain, Portugal and Wales, both his eighth and ninth goals came against Northern Ireland in a 3–0 win.
 His final goal came against Finland in Helsinki on 20 May 1956 in a 3–0 victory.
-After a friendly against West Germany, he made his final international appearance at Windsor Park, in a 1–1 draw with Northern Ireland in the 1957 British Home Championship.
+Following a friendly against West Germany, he made his final international appearance at Windsor Park, in a 1–1 draw with Northern Ireland in the 1957 British Home Championship.

 Style of play

 Brian Glanville described him as: "Slim but strong, at 5 ft 10 in and 10 st 7 lb, Wilshaw was quick and direct, with a powerful shot...
 Essentially left-footed but effortlessly versatile, Wilshaw could play with equal success at outside-left, inside-left, or even centre-forward."

 Another journalist, Ivan Ponting, wrote that: "Wilshaw was strong, resilient and direct, an awkward customer for any opponent to control, and thus was perfectly suited to Stan Cullis's formidable all-action Wolves side...
-He was capable of sudden bursts of searing acceleration which equipped him ideally to exploit gaps in opposition defences.
+He was capable of sudden bursts of searing acceleration, which equipped him ideally to exploit gaps in opposition defences.
 His shooting was explosively powerful, especially with his left foot, and he was combative in the air."